Lawrence Washington (1602–1652): Career

 Washington was admitted to Brasenose College, Oxford in 1619.
-He graduated in 1623 with a Bachelor of Arts, and within a few days was elected a Fellow of the College.
-In 1626, he was awarded a Master of Arts, and in 1627 appointed university lector.
+He graduated in 1623 with a Bachelor of Arts, and within a few days was elected a fellow of the college.
+In 1626 he was awarded a Master of Arts, and in 1627 appointed university lector.

-On 26 August 1632 the Archbishop of Canterbury William Laud made Washington proctor at Oxford University.
+On 26 August 1632 the archbishop of Canterbury, William Laud, made Washington proctor at the University of Oxford.
 In accordance with the desires of King Charles I, the Supreme Head of the Church of England, Laud sought to enforce the High Church reforms – known as Laudianism – and to rid the university of Puritan clergy.
-Dr. Washington was instrumental in carrying out the archbishop's purges.
-Washington's services to Laud earned him an appointment to the well-compensated rectory of All Saints parish at Purleigh in Essex, a position he assumed in 1632.
+Dr Washington was instrumental in carrying out the archbishop's purges, and his services to Laud earned him an appointment to the well-compensated rectory of All Saints parish at Purleigh in Essex, a position he assumed in 1632.
 The appointment enabled Washington to marry Amphilis Twigden, a literate, wealthy young widow.
 Oxford dons were forbidden from marrying, and Washington had risked his post at the university by courting her.

-During the Civil War more than one hundred Church of England clergymen, referred to as "scandalous, malignant priests", were dismissed from their parishes for alleged high treason, Laudianism, or immorality by the Puritan Parliament.
+During the English Civil War more than one hundred Church of England clergymen, referred to as "scandalous, malignant priests", were dismissed from their parishes for alleged high treason, Laudianism, or immorality by the Puritan Parliament.
 In 1643, Washington was censured on trumped-up charges of being "a common frequenter of ale-houses" who "[encouraged] others in that beastly vice" and lost his benefice.

 Following his ejection from Purleigh, Washington became rector of the impoverished parish of Little Braxted, also in Essex.
 His wife and children did not accompany him there, as they were given shelter by the family of Sir Edwin Sandys, sympathetic relations whose patriarch had served as treasurer in the Virginia Company.
 Through the Sandys, Lawrence's son John secured an apprenticeship with a London merchant where he learned the tobacco trade.

 Washington died in poverty, leaving an estate of insufficient value to require the issuance of letters of administration, and was buried in the churchyard of All Saints' Church at Maldon, Essex.